The ACT and SAT: Which Test Is Right for You?

 Geography

-Because of these geographic trends, students on the coasts might find more SAT prep courses than ACT prep courses, and vice versa.
+Because of geographic trends, students on the coasts who are preparing to go to college might find more SAT prep courses than ACT prep courses, and vice versa.

 Converting Test Scores

 SAT to ACT conversion is a hot topic.
-Comparing the tests on their face is like comparing apples to oranges.
-However, if a student takes both, it helps to figure out which one they performed better on.
-That means finding a way to compare one test score to another.
+Comparing the tests on their face value is like comparing apples to oranges.
+However, if a student takes both, it’s useful to figure out which one they performed better on by finding a way to compare one test score to another.

-Here’s how the ACT’s composite scores compare to the SAT:
+Here’s how the ACT’s composite scores compare to the SAT range:

 36 1570-1600